tliutony/OpenDSA/RST/en/MHC/listInterface.rst

         // Removes the first occurrence of the specified element from this list, if it is present. public boolean remove (Object o);

-        // Returns true if this list contains the specified element. public boolean contains (Object o);

-        // Returns the index of the first occurrence of the specified element in this list,
-        // or -1 if this list does not contain the element. int indexOf (Object o);
     }

+..
+TL note: I removed these two methods from the interface because they will require some discussion of .equals()
+.. // Returns true if this list contains the specified element.
+.. public boolean contains (Object o);

+.. // Returns the index of the first occurrence of the specified element in this list,
+.. // or -1 if this list does not contain the element.
+.. int indexOf (Object o);

 Languages that support generics, like Java, give more control over the element types.
 Here is the same interface but with generics: